citp/privacy-policy-historical/p/pr/pro/productreview.com.au.md

 ProductReview does not sell or rent personal information to any third party.
 We may disclose your personal information to the police, government, or regulatory authorities, as required by law.

-Your profile and contributions on ProductReview will be publicly viewable and identifiable via your display name and your chosen location (City).
+Your profile and contributions on ProductReview will be publicly viewable and identifiable via your nickname and your chosen location (City).
 ProductReview will neither share your email address nor first and last names with other members, nor will we display them in any public manner, unless you expressly choose to have us do so.

 We may aggregate personal information from all of our users and provide that information in the aggregate to other parties, including advertisers, for marketing and promotional purposes.
 However, if we do so, that information will not be in a form that will allow any third party to identify you personally.